 All ten MA programmes have a common structure.
-In addition to the pre-sessional course, each MA student is required to successfully complete three (3.0) units, plus a 10,000 word dissertation on a topic related to his or her specialisation.
-Year-long courses are worth 1.0 units, while single-term courses are worth 0.5 units.
-A student will thus complete between three and six taught courses during his or her MA programme.
+In addition to the pre-sessional module, each MA student is required to successfully complete three (3.0) units of coursework, plus a 10,000 word dissertation on a topic related to his or her specialisation worth 1.0 unit.
+Year-long modules are worth 1.0 unit, while single-term modules are worth 0.5 units.
+A student will thus complete between three and six taught modules during his or her MA programme.

-Each student is required to take at least two units associated with his or her specialised MA.
-Associated courses are listed in the “Structure” section of each specialisation.
+Each student is required to take at least two modules associated with his or her specialised MA.
+Associated modules are listed in the “Structure” section of each specialisation.
 The third unit may be completed in a number of ways:

-- By selecting a course or courses from the Law postgraduate course list
+- By selecting a module or modules from the Law postgraduate module list

-- By selecting a complementary postgraduate course offered by other SOAS departments, subject to approval by the MA Programme Convenor
+- By selecting a complementary postgraduate module offered by other SOAS departments, subject to approval by the MA Programme Convenor

 - By selecting an appropriate language module